basil08/basil08.github.io/content/post/the-prince-and-the-monk.md

 The following is a short story of an unnamed young prince of an unknown country in an unspecified time.
 The story involves just one conversation with a monk and how that unravels the personality of the prince and his hazardous life ahead.

-For a future me when he feels too broken.
+_To a future me when he feels too broken._

 ---